 Smoky Mountain Service Dogs will enlist the help of, and depend greatly upon the "volunteer spirit" and generosity of the community to support it's efforts in providing well qualified service dogs to those in need.
 Therefore, we are inviting volunteers to assist us in providing our puppies in training with the best possible environment in which to grow and develop their service skills by being a puppy raiser.
 It is imperative that our puppy raisers reside within a reasonable distance (30 minutes or so) from our training facility in Lenoir City, Tennessee.

-Respite Providers: Respite Providers are volunteers that offer their homes for temporary relief to puppy raisers and socializers when they have emergencies or planned extended vacations.
+Respite Providers: Respite providers are volunteers who offer their home for temporary relief to puppy raisers, for adolescent dogs in the kennel and to long term fosters of adolescent dogs who have planned vacations or emergencies.
 Respite providers also offer weekend stays to relieve SMSD kennel staff or when a dog needs a temporary home while awaiting adoption.
 The ideal respite providers will be capable of providing short or potentially long term care (if possible) and will be well versed in all areas of training, as they may be housing small puppies or adult dogs for as little as one day to as long as several months.
 Respite providers will also help to socialize the dogs and work with various necessary verbal and hand commands.

 Puppy Raisers and Respite Fosters will provide the following services and equipment.